adrian-1990/CI-project-2-JavaScript/README.md

 ## Credits

 ### Content
-* The background color used created suing [ColorSpace](https://mycolor.space/)
+* The colour pallette was created with [Colormind](http://colormind.io/)
 * The responsive layout at the top of the README was created with [Am I Responsive](http://ami.responsivedesign.is/)
-* The hero image on the site was taken from [I love free software](https://www.ilovefreesoftware.com/26/featured/play-rock-paper-scissors-online-10-free-websites.html)
+* The image the icons and background colour on the site was taken from [I love free software](https://www.ilovefreesoftware.com/26/featured/play-rock-paper-scissors-online-10-free-websites.html)
 * The fonts came from [Google Fonts](https://fonts.google.com/)
 * The if statement in the JavaScript code was created with assistance from [W3Schools](https://www.w3schools.com/js/js_if_else.asp)
 * I got the Spock favicon icon from [Icons8](https://icons8.com/icons/set/characters)
 * The game winner modal was create with W3schools as a guide [W3Schools - How to make a modal box](https://www.w3schools.com/howto/howto_css_modals.asp)